 In March 2000, our board of directors approved a discretionary program to repurchase up to \$5.0 million of our outstanding common stock.
 In November 2009, our board of directors approved an increase of the amount available to be repurchased under the program to \$15.0 million.
-The repurchase program has no set expiration or termination date and had approximately \$14.7 million remaining as of March 31, 2025.
-There were no repurchases of common stock during the three months ended March 31, 2025.
+The repurchase program has no set expiration or termination date and had approximately \$13.8 million remaining as of June 30, 2025.